 Here are the after shots.
 I think you get the picture 😉

 Kitchen wall all cleaned up and wiring in conduit.
 New battery backup for QSR station and very little exposed wiring.

 Kitchen island all cleaned up.
 Power brought from the bottom, data brought from the ceiling.
-I think that turned out fantastic! and again very little exposed wiring.
+I think that turned out fantastic!
+Again, very little exposed wiring.
 You can see the kitchen window in the back ground too, way improved.

 Kitchen window and corner area.
 Brought data from above and ran power from the UPS below the printer.
 As little exposure as possible The electrical you do see is for their refrigeration.
 This was a tremendous amount of detail work and a lot of pulling wire.
 Not sure they appreciate or understand the complexity and time it took… Let alone the fact that all work had to be performed between 9:30pm and 2am.

-This is some under counter wiring I did for a scrap recycling company in San Leandro-CA. The wiring was strewn all over the floor in a tangled mess before I cleaned it up and installed the infrastructure.
+This is some under counter wiring I found at a recycling company in San Leandro, CA. The wiring was strewn all over the floor in a tangled mess before I cleaned it up and installed some temporary infrastructure.
 It is in much better condition now for that constricted space.
 At least everything is not lying on the floor!

 Here is a server in the copier room with a UPS stacked on top.
 Not my design (prior IT guy).
 I had to set up a temporary work desk with the reams of paper they kept there.
 I tried to convince them to move this and set up something a little more professional but the owner would not listen to me.
 Ended up moving on from them.
 What good is having an IT consultant if you are not going to take his advice?

-Here is my office network set up.
+Here was my office network set up.
 I should have painted but the wiring is neat and nice!